 This short summary of Krakatau’s last major eruption was mostly based on information from the book Krakatoa – The day the world exploded (Winchester, 2003), and my friend Øystein’s stories, he’s a volcano enthusiast who frequently visits many of the volcanoes in and around Java.
 The book tells you everything there is to know about this volcano’s history.
 Check out Øystein’s homepage for awesome pictures of Indonesia.

 Camping in the wild

 What to bring for a camping trip to Krakatau: A bottle of wine, a surfboard, a camera on a tripod, and a drone.
 And sunscreen, always sunscreen!
-Our guides provided the boat, the tents and snorkeling equipment.
+Our guides provided the boat, the tents, and snorkeling equipment.
 They also brought and prepared food, snacks and drinks.

 I guess it’s possible to make the trip from Jakarta to Krakatau in one day.
 The drive to Carita takes about 3 hour, and the boat out to the volcano takes another hour or two.
 However, spending the night makes it way more interesting, especially if you can see the red light from the glowing hot volcano in the dark.
-Unfortunately the eruption had already ended before we arrived, but the trip was a great success anyways…
+Unfortunately, the eruption had already ended before we arrived, but the trip was a great success anyway…

 Surfing a volcano